 - 203(K): Down payment can be as low as 3.5%.

-Although a HomeStyle loan requires mortgage insurance when making less than a 20% down payment, it does not require an upfront mortgage insurance premium, unlike FHA loans that come with an upfront fee of 1.75%.
+Although a HomeStyle loan requires mortgage insurance when making less than a 20% down payment, it does not require an upfront mortgage insurance premium, unlike FHA loans with an upfront fee of 1.75%.

 Furthermore, monthly mortgage insurance for a HomeStyle loan may cost less than a 203(K) home loan, because it varies based on down payment and credit score.